Overview

 • Player-centric input system.

-• Full hot-plugging support on Windows, OSX, Linux, Windows 10 Universal, WebGL, Xbox One, Xbox Series S/X, PS4, PS5, Nintendo Switch, and Stadia.
+• Full hot-plugging support on Windows, OSX, Linux, Windows 10 Universal, WebGL, Xbox One, Xbox Series S/X, PS4, PS5, and Nintendo Switch.
 (Other platforms depend on Unity's input system's support for hot-plugging on that platform.)

 • Extended native input support on several platforms.